locallyoptimistic/LocallyOptimistic/content/post/code-as-configuration.md

 ## Conclusion

+This pattern can be applied to lots of different applications that are commonly worked on by Analytics teams:

+* ETL -- analysts write the transformation jobs, and there's a separate app for coordinating and running them (see the paradigm used by [dbt](https://www.getdbt.com/) and [looker](http://looker.com/))
+* ML / Prediction jobs -- Analaysts train models with a specified input data source and output data schema, and a separate application marshals and coordinates the jobs, and handles assembling the input data and saving the output data.

-Data Analysts are technical folks who write code for (at least) a plurality of the time they are working.
+And surely there are many more.
+Remember: Data Analysts are technical folks who write code for (at least) a plurality of the time they are working.
 You can empower them and take unappealing work away from the engineering team by designing applications using the code-as-configuration architectural principals.

 [^1]: Some enterprising Analysts may already have production cron jobs running on their laptops that you do not even want to know about.